danyaberezun/KEEPs/README.md

         is BoxString -> "string" // [T =:= String]
         is BoxInt -> 1 // [T =:= Int]
     }
-    // Subtype reconstruction results on T are empty
+    // Subtyping reconstruction results on T are empty
     //   merge([T =:= String], [T =:= Int]) = []

     // t is inferred to be of type Comparable<*>